-Although COVID-19 is delaying many aspects of academic research, the TSC Alliance can help you prepare to launch your research forward as soon as this public health crisis passes.
-We can review and approve your applications for biosample use in advance so samples may be shipped as soon as is permissible by your institution.
+Although COVID-19 is delaying many aspects of academic research, the TSC Alliance can help you prepare to launch your research forward as soon as this public health crisis has passed.
+We can review and approve your applications for biosample use in advance such that samples may be shipped as soon as is permissible by your institution.

 Are you looking for samples from TSC patients to use in your lab?
 The TSC Biosample Repository has a growing collection of samples tied to phenotypic data.
 In most cases, we can ship these samples at no charge to the investigator.

 To date, we have shipped 808 samples for use in diverse projects, ranging from quantification of sphingolipids in plasma to investigating mitochondrial DNA heteroplasmy.

 As of April 1, 2020, the TSC Biosample Repository has collected:

 - 355 buccal cell samples for DNA isolation

 - 307 blood samples from which plasma and white blood cells have been isolated

 - 13 tissue samples, including 12 frozen (10 also have a matched fixed, paraffin-embedded sample) and 1 tooth, fixed

 - 330 blood samples from TSC Clinical Research Consortium projects, some of which may be available via application to the projects’ Biosample Use Committee